Research

 Improving Verification Condition Generation

-The discovery of invariants is another important topic.
-A fully automatic generation of invariants was studied in collaboration with an industrial partner: we devised an original abstract interpretation based approach using a domain of parametrized binary decision diagrams 27.
+The automatic discovery of invariants is an important topic to increase the automation of deductive verification.
+A fully automatic generation of invariants was studied in collaboration with an industrial partner: Cousineau and Marché 20 devised an original abstract interpretation based approach using a domain of parametrized binary decision diagrams.
+This includes an application to the verification of Ladder programs, discussed below in axis 4.

 Formal Specification Language for C code